 Somewhere between granddaddy’s generation and my dad’s generation, shaving went into the crapper.
 Was it a blind attachment to technological advances?
 Electric shavers certainly made admirable advances during those years.
 Or was it that we, as a society, got ourselves into such a big damned hurry that caused the wet shave to lose popularity?

 Whatever the reason, shaving went from being a process to be embraced – a rite of passage and a thing to be enjoyed – to a rushed, half-assed chore.
-My first razor, back in ’85 when the most stubborn of whiskers on my pubescent cheeks still fell solidly under the heading of peach-fuzz, was an electric.
-Even then – even amidst the awkward anticipation of that first shave, I remember the disappointment of the electric razor.
-It was mechanical, it was cold – it was not my Granddad’s shave.
-It occurs to me now, that my Father’s generation, in spite their admirable advances in oral health and resulting lack of false teeth, were boring shavers.
+Around 1985, when my first crop of peach-fuzz arrived, my first razor was an electric.
+Despite the vague excitement of that first shaving milestone, I remember the disappointment of the electric razor.
+It was mechanical, it was cold; it was not my Granddad’s shave.
+It occurs to me now, that my dad’s generation, in spite their admirable advances in oral health and resulting lack of false teeth, were boring shavers.

 Even as wet shaving experienced a renaissance of late, something was still not quite right.
 The cost of replacement cartridges never fails to produce sticker shock while roaming the shaving aisle at Target.
 Replacement cartridges for Gillette’s highly popular Mach III razor, cost as much as $12 for four (4) replacement razors.
 This is due, in part, to the arms race of the past decade or so, in which razor companies have come up with increasingly elaborate and ridiculous blade designs.
 Three blades, four blades – I think they are up to five, all at greater cost with no perceptible increase in quality of shave.
 In fact there is some evidence to suggest multiple blade designs cause more skin irritation, not less.